Ryser's Theorem for Symmetric $\rho$-latin Squares

 We are interested in the following problem. \begin{question} Let $n> \min \{r,s\}$.
 Find necessary and sufficient conditions that ensure that a symmetric $r \times s$ $\vb*{\rho} $-latin rectangle $L$ can be extended to a symmetric $n\times n$ $\vb*{\rho}$-latin square $L'$. \end{question} We remark that even the case $\vb*{\rho} =(n,\dots,n)$ of Problem \ref{rhosymrysprob} is far from being settled.
 The following result of Cruse which can be viewed as an analogue of Ryser's theorem \cite{MR42361} for partial symmetric latin squares, resolves the case $r=s, \vb*{\rho} =(n,\dots,n)$ of Problem \ref{rhosymrysprob}.
-For $\ell \in [k]$, let $e_\ell$ be the number of occurrences of $\ell$ in $L$. \begin{theorem} \cite[Theorem 1]{MR329925} An $r\times r$ symmetric latin rectangle $L$ on $[n]$ can be extended to an $n \times n$ symmetric latin square if and only if \begin{enumerate} \item [\textup{(i)}] $e_\ell\geq 2r-n$ for $\ell \in [n]$; \item [\textup{(ii)}] $\big|\{\ell \in [n] \ |\ e_\ell \equiv n \Mod 2\}\big|\geq r$. \end{enumerate} \end{theorem} Let $\vb*{d}:=(d_1,\dots, d_k)$ be the {\it diagonal tail} of $L'$ where $d_\ell$ is the number of occurrences of $\ell$ in $\{L'_{ii}\ |\ r+1\leq i \leq n\}$ and $\sum_{\ell\in [k]} d_\ell=n-r$ (we refer to the diagonal tail as the {\it diagonal} if $r=s=0$).
-Observe that if $L$ is extended to $L'$, then by permuting rows and columns of $L'$ one can obtain another $\vb*{\rho}$-latin square $L''\supseteq L$ with the same diagonal tail as $L'$ such that the entries of the diagonal of $L''\backslash L$ are in a prescribed order.
+For $\ell \in [k]$, let $e_\ell$ be the number of occurrences of $\ell$ in $L$. \begin{theorem} \cite[Theorem 1]{MR329925} An $r\times r$ symmetric latin rectangle $L$ on $[n]$ can be extended to an $n \times n$ symmetric latin square if and only if \begin{enumerate} \item [\textup{(i)}] $e_\ell\geq 2r-n$ for $\ell \in [n]$; \item [\textup{(ii)}] $\big|\{\ell \in [n] \ |\ e_\ell \equiv n \Mod 2\}\big|\geq r$. \end{enumerate} \end{theorem} Let $\vb*{d}:=(d_1,\dots, d_k)$ be the {\it diagonal tail} of $L'$ where $d_\ell$ is the minimum number of occurrences of $\ell$ in $\{L'_{ii}\ |\ r+1\leq i \leq n\}$ and $\sum_{\ell\in [k]} d_\ell\leq n-r$ (we refer to the diagonal tail as the {\it diagonal} if $r=s=0$).
+Observe that if $L$ is extended to $L'$, then by permuting rows and columns of $L'$, one can obtain another $\vb*{\rho}$-latin square $L''$ containing $L$ with the same diagonal tail as $L'$ such that the entries of $L''$ in positions $(i,i)$ for $i>r$ are in a prescribed order.
 Hence, in order to extend $L$ to $L'$ whose diagonal entries are specified, it is enough to extend $L$ to $L'$ with a specified diagonal tail.